Psychology Undergraduate Major (BA, BS, HBA, HBS)

 Major Code: 965

-- Describe key concepts, principles, and overarching themes in psychology.
+- Describe key concepts, principles, and theories in psychological science.

-- Design, conduct, and evaluate basic psychological research.
+- Interpret, design, and evaluate psychological research.

 - Apply psychological content and skills to meaningful career goals.

-- Develop project management skills.
+- Refine project management skills.

 BA Requirement